Zorba, Male Belly Dancer

 I first saw Aziza at the Luna Gitana festival a few years ago where she did an utterly amazing veil dance with a bright red silk veil - and gave me a severe case of veil envy!

 Janette, myself, and two dance sisters attended her "Quality of Movement" workshop on 13 April 2007.
 It was a lot of fun and very informative!
 She's a sweetheart as well!
-You can catch up with her on Link opens in new window her WebSite - Dial-Up alert!
-Entire site done in shockwave flash.
+You can catch up with her on Link opens in new window her WebSite.

 Cory Zamora